ATARAX Film-coated tablet Ref.[7284] Active ingredients: Hydroxyzine

 Pregnancy

-Hydroxyzine crosses the placental barrier which may lead to higher foetal than maternal concentrations.
+Hydroxyzine crosses the placental barrier leading to higher foetal than maternal concentrations.
+To date, no relevant epidemiological data are available relating to exposure to hydroxyzine during pregnancy.

 Effects on ability to drive and use machines